dustin/dustin.sallings.org/_posts/2021-06-23-monads-are-tedious-in-go.markdown

 what most code is doing that you just absorb them quickly.

-This post isn't meant to be a tutorial on Haskell operators, but `<$>` is also spelled `fmap` and basically means "do this function inside that thing."  e.g., you might apply a function to each element of a list, or to the value inside an optional (think nullable pointer).
+This post isn't meant to be a tutorial on Haskell operators, but `<$>` is also spelled `fmap` and basically means "apply this function inside that thing."  e.g., you might apply a function to each element of a list, or to the value inside an optional (think nullable pointer).
 `>>=` is the monadic "bind" operator and basically is used to combine